By Arshad Mohammed

 "Today, the United States has sanctioned three Iranian government entities complicit in the ongoing brutal repression," she added.

-The IRGC, which the Treasury blamed for violent crackdowns after the election, was already subject to the asset freeze and the ban on U.S. dealings under October 2007 sanctions that target weapons of mass destruction proliferators.
+The IRGC, which the Treasury blamed for violent crackdowns after the election, was already subject to the asset freeze and the ban on U.S. dealings under October 2007 sanctions that target proliferators of weapons of mass destruction.

 As a result, the only new sanctions on the IRGC are the visa restrictions.